-- Using Proper Tags
+- Proper Tag Usage

-Clean code is the first step, and foundation for correct, SEO (Search Engine Optimization); it all starts with the code.
+Clean code is the first step, and foundation for correct SEO (Search Engine Optimization); it all starts with the code.

 Search engines place heavy emphasis on the cleanliness of website code for three important reasons:

-The cleaner the code, the more likely the website is to run and function on a wide-variety of browsers (Internet Explorer, Firefox, Opera, Safari, Chrome, etc) without issue.
+The cleaner the code, the more likely the website is to run and function on a wide-variety of browsers (Internet Explorer, MS Edge, Firefox, Opera, Safari, Chrome, etc) without errors.

-Often, template programs (like WordPress, Joomla, Drupal or other "boxed/template websites") will utilize a great deal of extraneous code to accomplish the same goal that an expert programmer, or well developed CMS (Content Management System) could accomplish in a single line of code using style sheets and CSS.
+Often, template programs (like WordPress, Joomla, Drupal or other "boxed/template websites") utilize a great deal of extraneous code to accomplish the same goal that an expert programmer, or well developed CMS (Content Management System) could accomplish in a single line of code using style sheets and CSS.

 For a website to come up first in a search for the keyword phrase:

 The individual keywords themselves (custom, italian, clothing, etc), and other "related" keywords and phrases (apparel, shirts, dresses, pants, shoes, belts, cotton, buttons, hand-stitched, men, women, etc) must appear throughout the website content.